bfontaine/homer/README.md

 # homer(1)

-**Homer** is a tool to daemonize a task written in pure ANSI C89.
+**Homer** is a command-line tool to daemonize a task.

-This is currently more of a proof of concept, it doesn’t support PID files and logging.
+This is an alpha release, it doesn’t support PID files and logging.

 ## Install